 - 1 cup new england pie pumpkin, cooked, mashed

 Preheat the oven to 325°F.

 In a medium saucepan, combine the cream, brown sugar and 1/4 cup sugar.
 Bring to a bare simmer over medium-high heat, stirring to dissolve the sugar.
 You will know the cream is ready when small bubbles start to form on the edge of the pan and the top of the cream has started to ripple.
 Remove from the heat.

-Add enough hot water to come halfway up the sides of the cups.
+Set the ramekins in a baking dish.
+Add hot water to the baking dish.
+The water should come halfway up the sides of the cups.
 Bake until the custards are just set in the center but not stiff, about 50 minutes.
 Remove from the oven and refrigerate until chilled or overnight.

-Sprinkle each creme brulee with 1/2 teaspoon of sugar.
-Using a kitchen torch, caramelize the sugar or use your oven broiler until the sugar melts and caramelizes.
-Rotate the cup every two minutes to avoid burning.
+Sprinkle each crème brûlée with 1/2 teaspoon of sugar.
+Using a kitchen torch, caramelize the sugar.
+You can also use your oven broiler.
+Broil until the sugar melts and caramelizes rotating the cup every two minutes to avoid burning.